 Charitable Giving...Being Magnified!

-The Student Philanthropy Program is the cornerstone program of Magnified Giving.
-The concept is simple - give a group of high school students the opportunity to invest a sizeable amount of money into the Greater Cincinnati non-profit community.
-Empower them to become junior philanthropists, entrusting them to wisely invest valuable financial resources.
-Introduce them to philanthropists and foundation representatives, allow them to make decisions and develop leadership skills, and set high expectations for them, having them be accountable for their decisions.
+The Student Philanthropy Program The Student Philanthropy Program is the cornerstone program of Magnified Giving.
+The concept is simple - give a group of high school students the opportunity to invest a sizable amount of money into the Greater Cincinnati/Northern Kentucky nonprofit community.
+These students are empowered to become junior philanthropists and entrusted to wisely invest valuable financial resources into the community while serving people in need.
+They are introduced to philanthropists, foundation and charity representatives and community leaders allowed to made decisions while developing leadership skills.
+High expectations are set for them and they are accountable for their decisions in the process.

 What do students in our student philanthropy program do?

 - experience Roger Grein’s story of inspiration, hope, perseverance and love

 - discuss the social concerns and needs of their communities

 - identify non-profits that meet those concerns and needs